 1. First-Year rooms are assigned during the summer.
 Upper Division rooms are assigned after a room lottery process.
 Residential room assignments are final.
 However, the Dean overseeing Residential Life reserves the right to make adjustments in room assignments when deemed necessary.

 2018-2019 Annual Room Rate

 Each student, regardless of the room assigned, will be provided the following furniture: a clothes closet or wardrobe, chest of drawers, study desk, bed, mattress, and chair.
-Rates include payment for basic cable television.
+Rates include payment for basic cable television streaming service.
 Each student is to provide his or her own bedding, pillow and whatever additional furniture is desired.
-The following items are prohibited: water beds, non-approved loft beds, paintball guns, hand guns, rifles, shotguns, blow guns, stun weapons, other weapons, use or storage of hoverboards, scooters or similar electric devices, fireworks, funnelators, pets, halogen lamps, ceiling fans, space heaters, cooking appliances, window air conditioners (except on a physician's recommendation/W&L approval and installation), floor air conditioners, refrigerators of more than 2.5 cubic foot capacity, candles, incense, cinder blocks, alcohol for all students under age 21, and all drugs defined as "controlled substances" under Virginia state law.
+The following items are prohibited: extension cords, water beds, non-approved loft beds, paintball guns, hand guns, rifles, shotguns, blow guns, stun weapons, other weapons, use or storage of hoverboards, scooters or similar electric devices, fireworks, funnelators, pets, halogen lamps, ceiling fans, space heaters, cooking appliances, window air conditioners (except on a physician's recommendation/W&L approval and installation), floor air conditioners, refrigerators of more than 2.5 cubic foot capacity, candles, incense, cinder blocks, alcohol for all students under age 21, and all drugs defined as "controlled substances" under Virginia state law.
 University furniture may not be removed from University housing at any time, including placement on patios or balconies at any time.

 2. DATES OF OCCUPANCY: AGREEMENT IS FOR THE ENTIRE ACADEMIC YEAR and is payable in two equal installments, as billed in advance by the University.
 The academic year comprises the following calendar periods:

 September 6, 2018 - December 14, 2018 and January 7, 2019 - May 18, 2019